The 7th annual Pontchartrain Film Festival will be held Nov. 2-3, 2018 at the Mandeville Trailhead Depot Museum, 675 Lafitte Street.

 Admission is $5 for the Friday night feature, and one $5 admission will get viewers into any of the screenings on Saturday.
 Tickets available in advance at www.pontchartrainfilmfestival.com/tickets and at the door, as space is available.

-Opening Night Feature: The festival opens on Friday, Nov.
-2 with the feature Leah Chase: The Queen of Creole Cuisine, to begin at 7:00 pm.
+Opening Night Feature.
 A meet-and-greet with filmmaker Bess Carrick and executive producer Jim Dotson begins at 6:30 pm.
+Screening followed by Q&A.

-Louisiana Made Short Films: At 3:00 pm on Saturday, Nov.
-3, the festival continues with the PFF7 Short Film Showcase, a curated selection of films by emerging Louisiana filmmmakers.
-Q&A with filmmamers in attendance.
+The festival continues with the PFF7 Short Film Showcase, a curated selection of films by emerging Louisiana filmmmakers.
+Q&A with filmmakers in attendance.

-The 2018 Pontchartrain Film Festival Tour, in its second year, will bring a curated selection of films made by Louisiana filmmakers or with subjects of interest to Louisiana residents on a multi-city tour in the months leading up to the November festival.
-Three films are planned.
+The 2018 Pontchartrain Film Festival Tour with community partners brings a curated selection of films made by Louisiana filmmakers or with subjects of interest to Louisiana residents on a multi-city tour in the months leading up to the November festival.

 Dew Drop Jazz and Social Hall - 430 Lamarque St, Mandeville, LA 70448